 Cell phones are driving many of us to distraction—and taking a toll on productivity in the workplace.
 Nineteen percent of employers think their workers are productive for less than five hours a day, and more than half believe that cell phones are to blame.

 Indeed, every beep, buzz and glow emanating from our personal devices are designed to lure us in while hijacking our time and disrupting our concentration.
 A short call or text message here or there may not harm productivity in a noticeable way, but excessive use can become a big problem.
-So, what should you do about it?
+So, how can you stop employees from using cell phones at work?
+Do you need a cell phone policy at work?
 Keep reading for tips on creating a company cell phone policy and handling usage across your workplace.

 How to Deal With Overuse of Personal Cell Phones in the Workplace

-Due to the habit-forming, ubiquitous nature of cell phones, small business owners must address their inevitable presence and intervene when employees are loath to put their devices aside — just as they must take action with the employee who always calls in sick.
+As a small business owner, it’s normal to wonder how to deal with an employee who uses their mobile phone at work too much.
+Due to the habit-forming, ubiquitous nature of cell phones, it’s important to address their inevitable presence and intervene when your employees are loath to put their devices aside — just as you must take action with the employee who always calls in sick.
 Below are a few tactics to help you exert some measure of control over cell phones in your workplace.

 Face the Reality

-Cell phones are here to stay.
+Cell phones and mobile devices are here to stay.
 This means creating a “no texting while working” policy isn’t ideal.
 Ninety-five percent of Americans now own a cell phone of some kind, and family-friendly employers know that even though work comes first and foremost, personal devices are vital for employees who need to check in with their children and attend to important personal matters during the day.